victorbush/victorbush.github.io/test/content/posts/2018-04-lets-encrypt/index.md

 The custom Docker image in this example automates this.

-## NGINX
+### NGINX
 NGINX is the primary component of the Docker image.
 The NGINX server is configured as needed (for example, as a reverse proxy).
 The configuration points to the generated SSL certificates.

-## Dehydrated
+### Dehydrated
 Let's Encrypt provides an API to handle creation/renewal of certificates.
 [Dehydrated](https://github.com/lukas2511/dehydrated) is a shell-script client that interacts with this API.

 When the Dehydrated script is called, it will:
 - check its configuration for a list of domains to get certificates for.
 - compare this list with any existing certificates.
-- If no certificates exist, it will try to create them.
+- if no certificates exist, it will try to create them.
-- If certificates exist, it will check if they need renewed.
+- if certificates exist, it will check if they need renewed.
-- If certificates need renewed, it will try to renew them.
+- if certificates need renewed, it will try to renew them.

-## Dehydrated Hooks Script
+### Dehydrated Hooks Script
 When Dehydrated interacts with the Let's Encrypt API, it executes callback hooks for different parts of the certificate creation process.
 For example, a hook function is called when:
 - a domain needs validated.
 - a domain failed validation.